Bogdy555/Bogdy555/ReadMe.md

 * Game Engine Development

-They are, in my humble oppinion, the most beautiful systems.
+They are, in my humble opinion, the most beautiful systems.
 They are complex and intrecat.
 Perfect for someone like me, who preffers learning instead of sleeping.

 * Embedded Systems